Agricultural Literacy Curriculum Matrix

 Peas in a Pod

-Students will explore the concept of inherited traits and understand the significance of Gregor Mendel's discoveries related to heredity.
+Students explore the concept of inherited traits and understand the significance of Gregor Mendel's discoveries related to heredity.

 Activity 1: The Friar Who Grew Peas